 I started Livin’ Deliberately in the spring of 2015, right at the end of my sophomore year.
 It’s been over a year now, and the blog continues to steadily grow.
 I’ve had close to a thousand unique visitors this year alone, almost 5,000 page views, from close to thirty countries.
 I take it more and more serious every time I post something, but always feel like I should be taking it more seriously.
 Maybe someday it’ll be a big deal, and I’ll get thousands of views every time I post something.
 But that’s not really what it’s about.
 This blog is for me.
 I hope the people reading it enjoy it, get a little inspired even.
 But it’s for me.
 I write because it’s therapeutic, it forces me to be more present when I’m doing things so I can remember every minute detail to write down later, it gives me a platform to talk about things I really care about, and it forces me to always get better at writing.
 It’s gotten me a few jobs, which has made me a little bit of money, it’s connected me with a few amazing people, and it’s made me a much better writer.
 It’s also gotten me into photography and videography, in an effort to do everything I can to share my experiences.

 Maybe someday Livin’ Deliberately will be a big deal, and I won’t get excited when I crack 100 visitors on a post because that’ll be regular.
-I won’t run and tell Colleen that I have five shares on my Facebook article post, because I get dozens.
+I won’t run and tell people that I have five shares on my Facebook article post because I get dozens.
 Or maybe the next blog I start will be the one to blow up.
 Or maybe none of this will ever really turn into anything.
 But that doesn’t bother me.
 It’s not really about that.
 I just write to write.

 Stay tuned, I might write about our latest climb up Katahdin, the impending purchase of a van to live in, or maybe make you read another long-winded essay about stuff or things.
-Either way, I appreciate every one who reads this, and hope you enjoy.
-Thanks guys.
+Either way, I appreciate everyone who reads this and hope you enjoy.
+Thanks, guys.